ilonka011/Responsive-Rating-Page/README.md

 I learned how to use JavaScript in a way that would make the result of someone rating the service unique depending on their rating.
 I also learned that it is a bit more complicated than I thought (for me especially since I am not very familiar with JavaScript and started learning it not that long ago).

+### Things to improve
+I should review the padding and similar topics.
+Also, the function side of the thing is horrible; so gotta work on that one.

 ### Continued development